Rate this page:

 ---|---|---|

-Critical | CVSS v3 >= 9.0 | Must be fixed within 90 days of being reported or triaged. |
+Critical | CVSS v3 >= 9.0 | Must be fixed within 12 weeks of being reported or triaged. |

-High | CVSS v3 >= 7.0 | Must be fixed within 90 days of being reported or triaged. |
+High | CVSS v3 >= 7.0 | Must be fixed within 12 weeks of being reported or triaged. |

-Medium | CVSS v3 >= 4.0 | Must be fixed within 90 days of being reported or triaged. |
+Medium | CVSS v3 >= 4.0 | Must be fixed within 12 weeks of being reported or triaged. |

 The following enforcement happens once the due date is breached.
-Vulnerabilities that pose the most risk to customers will be taken the most seriously.
+Vulnerabilities that pose the greatest risk to customers will be taken the most seriously.
 Therefore, there are differences in enforcement based on the severity of the vulnerability and the hosting type.

-Severity | Cloud | Data Center & Server |
+Severity | Cloud | Data Center & server |

 ---|---|---|